 - If you have elected the death benefit option, and if you have a claim and an appeal for benefits, which are denied or ignored, in whole or in part, you may file suit in a state or Federal court.
 Any such lawsuit must be brought within one year of the date on which an appeal was denied.
 Such lawsuit must be filed in the United States District Court for the Southern District of Texas, Houston, Texas, or in the United States District Court for the federal judicial district where the employee currently works.
 If a retiree or terminee, the suit must be filed in the last location worked prior to termination of employment.
 Beneficiaries must also file in the same federal judicial district that the employee or retiree would be required to file.
 The court will decide who should pay court costs and legal fees.
 If you are successful, the court may order the person you have sued to pay these costs and fees.
 If you lose, the court may order you to pay these costs and fees, for example, if it finds your claim is frivolous.

 Assistance with your questions

-If you have any questions about your benefits, you should contact Benefits Administration.
+If you have any questions about your benefits, you should contact ExxonMobil Benefits Service Center.
 If you have any questions about this statement or about your rights under ERISA, or if you need assistance in obtaining documents from the Administrator-Benefits, you should contact the nearest office of the Employee Benefits Security Administration, U.S. Department of Labor, listed in your telephone directory or the Division of Technical Assistance and Inquiries, Employee Benefits Security Administration, U.S. Department of Labor, 200 Constitution Avenue N.W., Washington, D.C.
 20210.
 You may also obtain certain publications about your rights and responsibilities under ERISA by calling the publications hotline of the Employee Benefits Security Administration.